* This is the Professional Version. *

 Heat output occurs through the skin via the following:

-The body can compensate for large variations in heat load, but significant or prolonged exposure to heat increases core temperature.
+The body can compensate for large variations in heat load, but significant or prolonged exposure to heat that exceeds capacity for heat dissipation increases core temperature.
 Modest, transient core temperature elevations are tolerable, but severe elevations (typically > 41° C) lead to protein denaturation and, especially during hard work in the heat, release of inflammatory cytokines (eg, tumor necrosis factor-α, IL-1b).
 As a result, cellular dysfunction occurs and the inflammatory cascade is activated, leading to dysfunction of most organs and activation of the coagulation cascade.
 These pathophysiologic processes are similar to those of multiple organ dysfunction syndrome (see Multiple organ dysfunction syndrome (MODS)), which follows prolonged shock.

 Compensatory mechanisms include an acute-phase response by other cytokines that moderate the inflammatory response (eg, by stimulating production of proteins that decrease production of free radicals and inhibit release of proteolytic enzymes).
 Also, increased core temperature triggers expression of heat-shock proteins.
 These proteins transiently enhance heat tolerance by poorly understood mechanisms (eg, possibly by preventing protein denaturation) and by regulation of cardiovascular responses.
 With prolonged or extreme temperature elevation, compensatory mechanisms are overwhelmed or malfunction, allowing inflammation and multiple organ dysfunction syndrome to occur.